Fred Herreshoff: Golf career

-Military service

 Herreshoff served in the U.S. Army during World War I in France.
 He received an honorable discharge on June 2, 1919.

-Death
+Personal life

+In 1909, Herreshoff married Mary Faulkner, an actress, when she was playing in a musical comedy at the Casino Theatre in New York City.
+At that time the Edwardian musical Havana was playing.
+Mary's name does not appear in the official credits so she must have had an uncredited bit part.

 Herreshoff died suddenly of pneumonia on March 23, 1920, in Manhattan, New York.
 Interment was in Laurel Hill Cemetery, Philadelphia, Pennsylvania.